Audiveris/audiveris/docs/_pages/ui_tools/add_inter.md

 ### Shortcuts for inter addition

-In order to make long editing sessions easier, there are a few shortcuts to assign interpretations without your hands leaving the keyboard.
+In order to make long editing sessions easier, there are a few shortcuts to assign interpretations without having your hands leave the keyboard.

 They all work with a sequence of 2 strokes:
 1. First stroke selects a _family_ of shapes.